rbhachu/the-mojo-blog/README.md

 ### -JSON Server via Local Machine
-<p>To run the site locally you will need to install the Concurrently NPM package.</p>
+<p>To run locally, you will first need to install the Concurrently NPM package.</p>

 <br>__Concurrently NPM Package__
-<p>Concurrently allows multiple terminal services to be executed.... (wait for it...)
-'Concurrently' 😁.
+<p>Concurrently allows multiple terminal services to be executed.... (wait for it...) `concurrently` 😁.
 Which is perfect for our requirements, as we will need to run the Mojo Blog Client front-end, simultaneously with the back-end JSON server Rest API.</p>
-<p>To install 'Concurrently', run the following command in your terminal to install it;</p>
+<p>To install Concurrently, run the following command in your terminal to install it;</p>

 *Reference: [Concurrently NPM Module](https://www.npmjs.com/package/concurrently)*